shellphish-support-syndicate/aixcc-finals-team-interviews/6---TrailOfBits/transcript.md

 **Adam:** Were there any - I think you mentioned it before with the file names.
 Were there any other close call bugs that made it into the system that your testing caught and that you're now very happy that you found it and-

 **Michael:** Yeah, that was the worst one that made it in that actually went to a round that we didn't find in advance.

-The file name one.
-Yeah.
+**Yan:** The file name one.

+**Michael:** Yeah.
 And that one was had a lot to do with just needing to see new examples.
 We needed a stack trace that was long enough that when you compute it into a file name that it exceeds the length.
 So yeah, we had a couple of other close calls here or there with stuff that we had to patch a day before we went in, but we were really good about being pencils down several days at least on the branch that we were going to submit.
 Pencils down a couple days before.

 So our typical approach to a deadline for an exhibition round was, the deadlines were usually on Wednesday or Thursday.
 We would be pencil down on Friday.
 We'd run a full-scale test over the weekend.
 We'd come back.
 Whatever issues that broke, we would fix on Monday, run another shorter full scale test on Tuesday, Wednesday, fixing only those small bugs that we had high confidence in and then push out.